tibs/python-history/python-history.rst

-* Parrot April Fool joke (joint development of Perl 6 and Python on the same interpreter, producing a new language to be called Parrot) http://www.perl.com/pub/2001/04/01/parrot.htm
+* Parrot April Fool joke (joint development of Perl 6 and Python on the same interpreter, producing a new language to be called Parrot) http://www.perl.com/pub/2001/04/01/parrot.htm and the story behind it is told at http://archive.oreilly.com/pub/a/oreilly//news/parrotstory_0401.html

 * Dec **2.2**